kantaphonken/book_manager_api/README.md

 - **Database:**
   - PostgreSQL
 -  **Development and Testing:**
    - RSpec
      - **Testing framework** for behavior-driven development (BDD) to ensure the correctness of the application logic.
    - FactoryBot
      - **Provides a convenient way to create test data** for models, making tests easier to write and maintain.
    - Faker
-    - **Generates realistic fake data** for testing purposes, such as random names, email addresses, and book titles.
+     - **Generates realistic fake data** for testing purposes, such as random names, email and book titles.
    - rack-test
-    - **Simulates HTTP requests in your tests**, allowing you to test your Rack application without needing a web browser.
+     - **Simulates HTTP requests in your tests**, allow to test Rack application without needing a web browser.
    - shoulda-matchers
      - **Simplifies the testing of common Rails model validations** with easy-to-use matchers like `validate_presence_of`.

 ## Setup Instructions